The Racial Contract: Reception

-The contributions that Mills makes with The Racial Contract have been largely viewed as positive in philosophy and political philosophy.
-He expands upon the theories surrounding the social contract to include race, similarly to feminist literature, pointing out the inconsistencies between Western Philosophy and issues of gender and race.
-Other theorists have agreed, critiqued, and expanded upon Mills' work in short book reviews.
-Reviews cited in Further Reading include articles published by Edward Johnson, Thomas McCarthy, and Stephen Steinburg, with some criticism from Andrew Valls and Bat-Ami BarOn.
+The scholarly reception (in the fields of philosophy and political philosophy) to Mills The Racial Contract has been largely positive with some criticism.

-On a positive note, Johnson analyzes the way in which white western philosophers denied Black or non-white people from the social contract, stating: "Thus in Mills' account of the theories he examines, 'non-white' is taken to signify a non-person rather than a specific racial grouping."
-(Johnson 190).
-This gave white philosophers the ability to exclude non-white people from the protections the social contract granted since they were a "non-person".
-McCarthy adds his own analysis of Mills, stating "His book is conceived as an exercise in "critical race theory"...It excavates the racial presumptions underlying mainstream liberal thought to reveal its dark side."
-(McCarthy 453).
-In a review done by Edward Johnson, he discusses the color line and difference between "white" and "nonwhite" that Mill's emphasizes throughout the book.
-He agrees with how Mills characterizes racism as "patterns of moral failure" becoming predictable even though these failures may evolve in the way they present themselves to society.
-(Johnson 191).
-"The arguments are worth starting, or restarting, as we struggle toward that unified theory of oppression which would allow us to sort out competing claims."
-(Johnson 191).
-Praise of the work emphasizes how traditional western philosophy has lacked serious convserattons about race especially in regaurds to contract theory.
-In Stephen Steinburg's review, he points out this missing acknowledgment of race, "in this slim, well crafted volume, Mills cuts through the shibboleths and the mystifications that pervade both popular and academic discourse on race."
-(Steinburg 1227).
+Praise of the work emphasizes how traditional western philosophy, especially in contract theory, has lacked serious conversations about race.
+For example, Stephen Steinburg points out this missing acknowledgment of race, "in this slim, well crafted volume, Mills cuts through the shibboleths and the mystifications that pervade both popular and academic discourse on race."
+Edward Johnson analyzes the way in which white western philosophers denied Black or non-white people from the social contract, stating: "Thus in Mills' account of the theories he examines, 'non-white' is taken to signify a non-person rather than a specific racial grouping."
+This gave white philosophers the ability to exclude non-white people from the protections the social contract granted since they were a "non-person."
+Thomas McCarthy adds that Mills's book is "conceived as an exercise in "critical race theory"...It excavates the racial presumptions underlying mainstream liberal thought to reveal its dark side."
+Edward Johnson discusses the color line and difference between "white" and "nonwhite" that Mills emphasizes throughout the book.
+Johnson agrees with how Mills characterizes racism as "patterns of moral failure" becoming predictable even though these failures may evolve in the way they present themselves to society.
+Johnson writes: "The arguments are worth starting, or restarting, as we struggle toward that unified theory of oppression which would allow us to sort out competing claims."
 These reviews done by other philosophers and theorists recognize and appreciate the addition of race into a discussion that had not included it before.
 Expanding social contract theory to involve race, and in other cases with the Sexual Contract, sex and gender, opens up this discourse for other groups of people.